 In a Sporting News poll of 12 National League managers in 1986, Garvey’s name came up 5th in the answer to a question about which players would deserve a Hall of Fame plaque if their careers came to an end right away.
 He was behind only Pete Rose, Steve Carlton, Mike Schmidt, and Nolan Ryan.

-This piece will be a profile of Garvey’s life and career and then take a look at both the pros and cons of his Hall of Fame case.
-This is a complete look at Garvey’s career and, in today’s time-compressed world, a tad lengthy.
+This piece will be a profile of Garvey’s life and career, and then it will take a look at both the pros and cons of his Hall of Fame case.
+This is a complete look at Garvey’s career, which, in today’s time-compressed world, is a tad lengthy.
 Please use the headlines (call them chapters if you want) to navigate through the parts you find most interesting.

 Steve Garvey: Early Life